IVashty/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ###TASKS' :

 0. A function that takes a pointer to an int as parameter and updates the value it points to to 98.

+1. A function that swaps the values of two integers.